Andrewsr220a/Andrewsr220a/README.md

 - 👋 Hi, I’m @Andrewsr220a (RaIsh Andrews)!
 - 👀 I’m interested in Data Analytics and sythesisings big data into predictive models.
-- 🌱 I’m currently learning webscraping and rendering data with Flask as well as mastering MongoDB.
+- 🌱 I’m currently working on projects concerning machine learning and deep learning.
 - 💞️ I’m looking to collaborate on any projects involving data analysis using python and pandas.
 - 📫 How to reach me: raish.a.andrews@gmail.com